 The Tank is Dead

-Modern tanks have become too expensive, complex, heavy, vulnerable, and logistically unsustainable on a mobile battlefield.
-The latest American M-1 tank costs over $10 million, weighs 70 tons, requires a fleet of trucks to supply fuel, and is unable to engage most threats.
-Heavy tanks are armed to fight other tanks and unable to engage aerial threats, yet remain common in modern armies because Generals rose in established institutions whose primary goal is self-preservation, which means keeping the same types of equipment, organizations, and support from politically powerful military contractors.
+Heavy tanks have become too expensive, complex, heavy, vulnerable, and logistically unsustainable on the modern battlefield.
+The latest American M-1 tank costs $20 million, weighs 70 tons, requires a fleet of trucks to supply fuel, and is unable to engage most threats.
+Heavy tanks are armed to fight other tanks and unable to engage aerial threats, yet remain common in modern armies because Generals rose in established institutions whose primary goal is self-preservation, which means keeping the same types of equipment and organizations to ensure support from politically powerful military contractors.

-As a result, the US military has shown little interest in fielding modern ground-based anti-tank guided missile (ATGM) systems because the Army armor branch finds their capabilities disturbing.
+As a result, the US military has shown little interest in fielding modern ground-based Anti-Tank Guided Missile (ATGM) systems because the Army's Armor Branch finds their capabilities disturbing.
 Modern heavy tanks have limited secondary armament because most space is needed for a big 120mm cannon system.
-ATGM launchers are far smaller and lighter, which are the obvious choice for a light tank, as I explain in this article: Helltank about a Hellfire missile firing tank.
-Hellfires are a proven missile system that can knock out any heavy tank with its 100 lb warhead.
+ATGM launchers are far smaller and lighter, which are the obvious choice for a light tank, as I explain in this article: Helltank about a missile firing tank that can knock out any heavy tank.
 It may not penetrate thick frontal armor, but the blast knocks out tanks and requires depot level repairs.
-Lockheed-Martin developed a Hellfiring LAV called the DAGR with an impressive telescopic sight, but the US Army showed zero interest.
+Lockheed-Martin developed a Hellfiring LAV called the DAGR with an impressive telescopic sight, but the US Army showed no interest.

 Tanks are huge, lumbering machines and easy targets for modern precision weaponry.
 Most hits from an ATGM cannot destroy a heavy tank, but can put them out of action for weeks if depot level repairs are required.
-Moreover, tanks are armed to destroy other tanks and have little defense against modern threats like: attack aircraft and helicopters, ATGMs, unmanned aerial vehicles (UAV), and infantry with shoulder-fired rockets and small ATGMs.
+Moreover, tanks are armed to destroy other tanks and have little defense against modern threats like: attack aircraft and helicopters, ATGMs, unmanned aerial vehicles (UAV), and infantry with shoulder-fired rockets.
 Tanks remain in large numbers because modern anti-armor tactics employing modern anti-armor weaponry have yet to occur on a large scale that would show them obsolete.
-Losses of tanks during minor clashes with insurgents are rarely reported but hundreds of examples can be seen on youtube.
-Most Army Generals refuse to accept the tank is dead because recent engagements have been limited to sporadic attacks.
+Losses of tanks during minor clashes with insurgents are rarely reported, but hundreds of examples can be seen on youtube.
+Most Generals refuse to accept the tank is dead because recent engagements have been limited to sporadic attacks.

-Countermeasures have been developed, but they cannot provide total protection against the varied types of ATGMs that can attack from any direction.
+Countermeasures have been developed, but they cannot provide total tank protection against the varied types of ATGMs that may arrive from any direction.
 Even if a tank can confuse, destroy, or resist an ATGM, another is inbound, and then another.
 In the past, tank crew survivability was emphasized with the logic that vast stores are available to quickly replace tanks lost in combat.
-However, there are few modern tanks kept in a ready-reserve status because costs are so high.
+However, there are few modern tanks kept in a ready-reserve status because costs are now so high.
 Repairing complex armored vehicles can require weeks of depot level work.

 The Evolution of ATGMs

-During the brief 2006 Israeli attack into Lebanon, 45 Israeli heavy tanks were knocked out of action by ATGMs.
+During the brief 2006 Israeli attack into Lebanon, 45 Israeli heavy tanks were knocked out by ATGMs.
 Israel states 43 of these tanks were rebuilt and returned to service.
-That sounds impressive, but they were still knocked out of action for weeks and resources were needed to recover them.
+That sounds impressive, but they were still out of action for weeks and resources were needed to recover and repair them.
 Here is an interesting documentary about problems Israel's Merkava tank encountered as ATGMs improved.

 Advances in lightweight batteries now allow the production of cheap UAVs that are the newest threat to tanks.
 Any military lab can affix an anti-tank warhead to a commercial UAV sold in toy stores.
 These can crash into a tank's rear or hover above to detonate a downward charge.
 Video-guided missiles and UAVs like the new Switchblade (pictured) can maneuver to strike the top or rear of a tank where armor is thin.

 Unless a magical new armor is developed, ATGMs and UAVs are now so deadly that employing large ultra-expensive tanks to attack an opponent with modern anti-armor weapons is foolish.
 Critics note that modern armies have a limited supply of these expensive munitions that will be quickly exhausted in wartime.
-That is correct, so armies need to build up stockpiles, which are easily affordable once ultra-expensive tanks are retired.
-Large, armored vehicles are still valuable in various support roles, but should not be relied upon as a primary assault platform.
+That is correct, so armies need to build up stockpiles, which are easily affordable once most ultra-expensive tanks are retired.

 Protecting the Beast

 This short video provides an excellent overview of APS, now being sold as a savior for tanks.
 This outstanding article provides greater details.
 APS has the same problem as reactive armor - friendly casualties.
 Nearby tanks may suffer damage as their reactive armor and APS systems trigger each other in a chain reaction.
 In addition, APS is easily damaged in combat from shell fragments and bullets, and from environmental factors like main gun blasts, rain, ice, tree branches, dropped tools, and boots.
 Despite industry claims, it may be triggered by birds, dispensed smoke canisters, flyer plates from reactive armor, projectiles from other APS, and enemy artillery and mortar rounds.
-Enemy autocannon fire and grenade launched projectiles should also trigger firings and quickly exhaust APS counter-munitions.
+Enemy autocannon fire and grenade launched projectiles will also trigger firings and quickly exhaust APS counter-munitions.
 Another weakness is that APS can only engage one target every few seconds because the destructive blast blinds its radar.
 Infantry will learn to fire two rockets or ATGMs at nearly the same time, so one will hit.

 There have been no major battles between forces equipped with these systems so one can only debate the results.
-Realistic testing would provide great information, but does not occur because Generals and influential military contractors are not eager to learn if expensive APS actually works and if tanks are obsolete.
+Realistic testing could provide great information, but does not occur because Generals and influential military contractors are not eager to learn if expensive APS actually works and if tanks are obsolete.
 APS have been proven successful in simple tests and against individual attacks by insurgents.
 Nevertheless, rational thought proves these systems dangerous to friendly forces and easily overwhelmed by projectile chaos on the modern battlefield.

 This is why the US Army and Marine Corps expressed no interest in the these systems until recently.
-The tank-infantry assault team concept remains strong since World War II.
-Infantry provided the best all around protection from unexpected near threats to the 35-ton M4 Sherman tank armed with a 76mm main gun. (pictured) However, this concept began to fade when the bigger Pershing tank arrived on the battlefield in 1945.
-Infantrymen were happy to see an American tank that could match heavy German tanks, but there were many accounts from infantrymen who said the blast of its 90mm gun could knock them out.
+The tank-infantry assault team concept remains strong since World War II where infantry provided all around protection from threats to 35-ton M4 Sherman tanks armed with a 76mm main gun. (pictured) However, this concept began to fade when the bigger Pershing tank arrived on the battlefield in 1945.
+Infantrymen were happy to see an American tank that could match heavy German tanks, but there were many accounts from infantrymen who said the blast of its 90mm gun would knock them out.

 If APS improves and becomes effective, it can be countered with a simple tactic.
 The issue is how these systems deal with incoming artillery and mortar fire, which are far more accurate as cheap UAV spotters proliferate down to the battery level.
 APS can't distinguish between cheap dumb munitions and expensive smart munitions.
 In addition, artillery and mortar impacts and throw up large chucks of earth and debris that seem like incoming projectiles on radar.
 APS can be turned off until truly needed, but that point is unknown.
 So the simple tactic is to fire an artillery or mortar barrage to exhaust APS (or force tankers to switch them off) then follow with expensive video-guided missiles and UAV anti-tank kamikazes.